xxdbali/godot-pickup-system/README.md

 - Add durability / stats dictionaries to `InventoryItemBase` (still immutable).
 - Provide `InventoryItemFactory` for bulk generation with validation.

+## ➕ Adding a New Item

+1. Open `types/inventory_item_conventions.gd`.
+2. Add a new name to the `enum ItemID` (uppercase with underscores).
+3. Create a new `InventoryItemBase.new(...)` entry in `ITEM_SPEC_DATA` using that enum key.
+4. (Optional) Add an icon at `res://interactive_items/icons/` and use its path.
+5. (Optional) Provide a scene for world spawning (`item_scene_path`).

+If step 3 is skipped and you instantiate the ID, you'll hit a lookup error.
+Keeping enum + dictionary in sync is required.

+For large sets, consider splitting the big dictionary into chunked files and merging them at runtime.

 ## 🛠 Development Notes

 - Item base registry is static & loaded once; `get_item_spec` returns the original `InventoryItemBase`.